savonet/book/workflow.md

 ```{.liquidsoap include="liq/switch2.liq" from=4 to=-1}
 ```

-will have two special programs on morning and evening, and will default to the `music` playlist at other times.
+will have two special programs on the morning and the evening, and will default to the `music` playlist at other times.
 We thus obtain the same behavior as if we had used a `fallback` operator:

 ```{.liquidsoap include="liq/switch2-fallback.liq" from=4 to=-1}
 ```

 #### Time predicates {#sec:time-predicates}

-In the above examples `{0h-7h}` is a _time predicate_: it is something which is `true` or `false` depending on the current time.
+In the above examples, `{0h-7h}` is a _time predicate_: it is something which is `true` or `false` depending on the current time.
 Some other examples of time predicates are